Bi-intermediate logics of trees and co-trees: Introduction

 This new connective gives $\bipc$ significantly greater expressivity than $\ipc$.
 For instance, if the points of a Kripke frame are interpreted as states in time, the language of $\bipc$ is expressive enough to reason about the past, something that is not possible in $\ipc$.
 With this example in mind, Wolter \cite{Wolter} extended Gödel's embedding of $\ipc$ into $\mathsf{S4}$ to an embedding of $\bipc$ into tense-$\mathsf{S4}$.
 In particular, he proved a version of the Blok-Esakia Theorem \cite{Blok76,Esakia76} stating that the lattice $\Lambda(\bipc)$ of \textit{bi-intermediate logics} (i.e., consistent axiomatic extensions\footnote{From now on we will use \textit{extension} as a synonym of \textit{axiomatic extension}.} of $\bipc$) is isomorphic to that of consistent normal tense logics containing $\mathsf{Grz.t}$ (see also \cite{Cleani21,Stronkowski}).

 The greater symmetry of $\bipc$ compared to $\ipc$ is reflected in the fact that $\bipc$ is algebraized in the sense of \cite{BP89} by the variety $\bicat$ of \textit{bi-Heyting algebras} \cite{Rauszer3}, i.e., Heyting algebras whose order duals are also Heyting algebras.
 As a consequence, the lattice $\Lambda(\bipc)$ is dually isomorphic to that of nontrivial varieties of bi-Heyting algebras.
-The latter, in turn, is amenable to the methods of universal algebra and duality theory since the category of bi-Heyting algebras is dually isomorphic to that of \textit{bi-Esakia spaces} \cite{Esakia2}, see also \cite{Bezhan1}.
+The latter, in turn, is amenable to the methods of universal algebra and duality theory since the category of bi-Heyting algebras is dually equivalent to that of \textit{bi-Esakia spaces} \cite{Esakia2}, see also \cite{Bezhan1}.

-The theory of bi-Heyting algebras was developed in a series of papers by Rauszer and others motivated by the connection with bi-intuitionistic logic (see, e.g., \cite{Beazer,Kohler,Rauszer2,Rauszer3,Rauszer6,Sanka1}).
+The theory of bi-Heyting algebras was developed in a series of papers by Rauszer and others motivated by the connection with bi-intuitionistic logic (see, e.g., \cite{Beazer,Kohler1,Rauszer2,Rauszer3,Rauszer6,Sanka1}).
 However, bi-Heyting algebras also arise naturally in other fields of research such as topos theory \cite{Lawvere1,Lawvere2,Reyes}.
 Furthermore, the lattice of open sets of an Alexandrov space is always a bi-Heyting algebra, and so is the lattice of subgraphs of an arbitrary graph (see, e.g., \cite{Taylor}).
 Similarly, every quantum system can be associated with a complete bi-Heyting algebra \cite{Doring}.

-The lattice $\Lambda(\ipc)$ of intermediate logics (i.e., consistent extensions of $\ipc$) has been thoroughly investigated (see, e.g., \cite{Zakha}).
+The lattice $\Lambda(\ipc)$ of \textit{intermediate logics} (i.e., consistent extensions of $\ipc$) has been thoroughly investigated (see, e.g., \cite{Zakha}).
 On the other hand, the lattice $\Lambda(\bipc)$ of bi-intermediate logics lacks such an in-depth analysis, but for some recent developments see, e.g., \cite{Badia,BJib,Gore1,Gore2,Shramko}.
-In this paper we contribute to filling this gap by studying a simpler, yet nontrivial, sublattice of $\Lambda(\bipc)$: the lattice of consistent extensions of the \textit{bi-intuitionistic linear calculus} (or the bi-Gödel-Dummett's logic),
+In this paper we contribute to filling this gap by studying a simpler, yet nontrivial, sublattice of $\Lambda(\bipc)$: the lattice of consistent extensions of the \textit{bi-intuitionistic Gödel-Dummett logic}

+The choice of $\lc$ as a case study was motivated by some of its properties that make it an interesting logic on its own.
+Firstly, $\lc$ is the bi-intermediate logic of \textit{co-trees} (i.e., order duals of trees), that is, it is complete in the sense of Kripke semantics with respect to the class of co-trees.
+Furthermore, because of the symmetric nature of bi-intuitionistic logic, our results on extensions of $\lc$ can be rephrased in a straightforward manner as results on the extensions of the bi-intermediate logic of trees